jonasbn/til/go/reading_benchmark_results.md

 The first 3 columns are the ones from the basic benchmark.
 So with the `--benchmem` flag, two more columns are added:

 - Fourth column is the number of _additional_ bytes allocated per iteration
-- Fifth column is the number of _addtional_ allocations made per iteration
+- Fifth column is the number of _additional_ allocations made per iteration

 My interpretation of this is a that these are the additional allocations made by running the executable, providing the user with information on memory consumption in addition to the time consumption reported first.